smart-data-models/dataModel.WaterQuality/SludgeQualityObserved/doc/spec.md

         type: Property
         units: percentage of SS (min)
     N-TOT:
-      description: 'Property.
-Total Nitrogen.
-Total Nitrogen (TN) is the sum of nitrate-nitrogen (NO3-N), nitrite-nitrogen (NO2-N), ammonia-nitrogen (NH3-N) and organically bonded nitrogen.
-Units:''percentage of SS (min)'''
+      description: 'Total Nitrogen.
+Total Nitrogen (TN) is the sum of nitrate-nitrogen (NO3-N), nitrite-nitrogen (NO2-N), ammonia-nitrogen (NH3-N) and organically bonded nitrogen'
       maximum: 1
       minimum: 0
       type: number